 What is a Company Valuation & Why is it important?

 The methods of valuation can vary among industries, businesses, and valuators.
 But some of the most common methods of valuation includes similar company comparisons, discounting cash flow models and the review of financial statements.
-To understand briefly about the various methods of valuation, the following terms should be kept in mind:

 This is the overall money that the business gets if the assets of the business were liquidated and the debts were paid off.
 This is also a method for the company valuation that is considered by some companies.